Please Rotate Your Device

 There are no standard rules on this clause.
 Basically any right or privilege you currently have, or want to have, can be negotiable.
 For instance, most landlord relocation rights state that the landlord will build out the new space, but you could also negotiate a tenant inducement allowance and complete the work yourself.

-Most tenants are not even aware that landlords have the right to relocate them during the lease term.
+Most tenants are not even aware that the landlord's right to relocate them during the lease term is even in their lease.
 While there can be benefits such as getting brand new space, a relocation can also be disruptive and costly.
 The rules of the game should be negotiated long before the lease is signed.

 Still stuck?
 Consider a review of your commercial lease to get unstuck.